micahkepe/blog/content/ai-job-impact/index.md

 published an article entitled ["Researchers coming with some provocative hi-tech findings"](https://books.google.com/books?id=eTRVAAAAIBAJ&pg=PA38&dq=artificial+intelligence+jobs&article_id=6556,2471720&hl=en&sa=X&ved=2ahUKEwit047aoLSHAxV-JkQIHSGAAHUQ6AF6BAgIEAI#v=onepage&q=artificial%20intelligence%20jobs&f=false), in which the author details the opinions of two Stanford University professors, Henry Levin and Russell Rumberger, who studied employment statistics and concluded that "high technology is no panacea for unemployment... high technology will reduce the skills required by workers in the next decade because **machines will do the work**.
 Creativity and innovation by many individual workers will suffer."
 The article goes on to quote another Stanford computer science professor, [Edward Feigenbaum](https://en.wikipedia.org/wiki/Edward_Feigenbaum), a prominent artificial intelligence researcher who at the time said:

-{{ note(body='
+> \"One of the worst pieces of advice you can give youngsters today is to
-\"One of the worst pieces of advice you can give youngsters today is to become a computer programmer.
-Automation of software development will take place in this decade and the 1990s.\"
+> become a computer programmer.
+Automation of software development will

-') }}
+> take place in this decade and the 1990s.\"

 Obviously, the likes of Bill Gates, Linus Torvalds, and countless other software professionals who have made their careers in the decades since would